hidayatarg/Learn_React/readme.md

 **This approch require less code and we donot need to call super**

 **React hook make fuction component powerful we donot need to use classes we donot need use this key word in binding, It will make the confusion less.**

+## onSubmit Event
+You may add a click property to the save button but that is not recommended for the usability purpose. onSubmit is prefered.
+With hitting enter key you can also submit the form.